Homebrew/homebrew-cask/doc/hacking.md

 However, very little backend code is shared between the two projects.
 The Homebrew codebase is based on how Homebrew Formulae work, and our Casks are very different from Formulae.

-Because our backend needs are so different, we are discussing whether we should completely separate our codebase from Homebrew’s (see [#5080](https://github.com/caskroom/homebrew-cask/issues/5080)).

 ### Casks and Formulae

 Homebrew Formulae deal with many different build processes, and often include arbitrary Ruby code.